Raj Kaur (archer)

 Raj Kaur is an Indian professional archer.
-She won the bronze medal in the women's compound division at the 2019 World Archery Championships held from 10 June to 16 June in 2019 at 's-Hertogenbosch, Netherlands.
-The Indian women's compound team of Muskan Kirar, Jyothi Surekha Vennam, and Raj Kaur defeated Turkey by 229-226.
+She won the bronze medal in the women's compound division at the 2019 World Archery Championships held from 10 June to 16 June 2019 at 's-Hertogenbosch, Netherlands.
+The Indian women's compound team of Muskan Kirar, Jyothi Surekha Vennam, and Raj Kaur defeated Turkey 229-226.

 She has also participated in Asian Games.

 Early life

 Raj Kaur lives in Amritsar, Punjab.
-She left Border Security Force and presently working as police constable in Punjab police.
-Her father Mr. Inderjeet is also working as constable in Punjab police.
+She left the Border Security Force and presently works as a police constable in Punjab police.
+Her father Mr. Inderjeet is also working as a constable in the Punjab police.